We are a group of Christians who meet in High Wycombe, Buckinghamshire, and who believe that the Bible is the Word of God.

 Three families living in High Wycombe had the desire to see the church reopened, and so about six months after its closure they began to hold weekly Bible studies on the premises.
 An American pastor, Dr Jose Esquibel, had been working with a congregation in Tring for some months, and was looking for an opportunity to lead a church in the UK.
 His availability to lead the work culminated in his induction as Pastor in 1999.
 During his tenure of office the church name was changed to High Wycombe Evangelical Baptist Church, and numbers increased to the point where Jose believed that the Church could sustain an indigenous pastor.
 He therefore resigned the pastorate and returned to America in December 2003.

 Following his departure numbers initially declined, but a core of dedicated members continued the work.
 They were generously supported by neighbouring congregations in the Association of Grace Baptist Churches (South East), as well as by some congregations further afield and by other individuals, including a number of men from the London City Mission.

-The church is currently looking to the Lord for him to provide a pastor who will continue to lead the church in worship and service.
+After Raymond Zulu’s departure, the church sought the Lord to provide a pastor who would continue to lead the church.

 Alan Cartwright agreed to take up the pastorate, and was inducted as pastor in March 2019.
 The work continues under the leadership of Alan, and supported by a team of Elders and members.